gestalt-config/gestalt/README.md

     .addSource(new EnvironmentConfigSource())
     .build();
 ```
-In the above example we first load a file defaults, then load a file devFileand overwrite any defaults, then overwrite any values from the Environment Variables.
+In the above example we first load a file defaults, then load a file devFile and overwrite any defaults, then overwrite any values from the Environment Variables.
 The priority will be Env Vars > devFile > defaults.

-# Retreiving a configuration
+# Retrieving a configuration

-To retreive a configuration from Gestalt we need the path to the configuration as well as what type of class.
+To retrieve a configuration from Gestalt we need the path to the configuration as well as what type of class.

 ### getConfig path options
 Gestalt is **not case sensitive**.
 Since Gestalt interops between Environment Variables and other sources with various cases, all strings in Gestalt are normalized to a lower case.
-By detault Gestalt uses dot notation and allows indexing into arrays using a '[0]'.
+By default Gestalt uses dot notation and allows indexing into arrays using a '[0]'.
 If you want to use a different path style you can provide your own SentenceLexer to Gestalt.
 The SentenceLexer is used to convert the path passed to the Gestalt getConfig interface into tokens that Gestalt can use to navigate to your sub node.

 ```java